 Teaching the Chest Pass

-Before teaching the chest pass I like to teach children how catch a pass.
-This is important because I have seen many a chest pass end up on kids' noses with tears to follow.
+Before teaching the chest pass, I like to teach children how catch a pass.
+This is important because I have seen many chest passes end up on kids' noses with tears to follow.
 You will then have to overcome a fear of the basketball upon their return.

-You can avoid this by dialoging with kids before practicing the chest pass on how to catch a basketball.
+You can avoid this by talking with kids before practicing the chest pass on how to catch a basketball.

 I will ask, "How do you catch a basketball?"
-Young children will show you many different ways but the one way I like most is the one that is not using their nose or any other part of their face.
+Young children will show you many different ways, but the one way I like most is the one that is not using their nose or any other part of their face.
 I teach them to put their hands in front of their face by gently letting them all feel what it will be like if their nose catches the ball.
-They typically will use their hands to shield their face as I do and this is exactly what they will need to do to effectively catch the basketball.
-There are some that will invariably have to learn the hard way but knowing you did your part to teach the group what to do ahead of time.
-In the end, it will be easier to deal with one or two then the whole group getting hit in the face.
+They typically will use their hands to shield their face as I do this and this is exactly what they will need to do to effectively catch the basketball.
+There are some that will invariably have to learn the hard way.
+In the end, it will be easier to deal with one or two of them instead of the whole group getting hit in the face.

-The chest pass, as its name implies, begins at the chest of the passer and it ideally will land at the chest of its recipient.
-This pass, if done in succession of the bounce pass, will require reemphasizing hands on the ears of the basketball, chicken wings, stepping and then passing.
-With the proper guidance and coordination a pass will be successfully executed.
-Remember the recipient has less reaction time than they do with a bounce pass so it is important to match talent equally.
-Also do not to expect passes to be properly handled unless they land directly in young children's hands.
+The chest pass, as the name implies, begins at the chest of the passer and it ideally will land at the chest of its recipient.
+This pass, if done in succession of the bounce pass, will require reemphasizing hands on the ears of the basketball, chicken wings, stepping, and then passing.
+With the proper guidance and coordination, a pass will be successfully executed.
+Remember, the recipient has less reaction time than they do with a bounce pass, so it is important to match talent equally.
+Also, do not expect passes to be properly handled unless they land directly in young children's hands.

 Teaching the Overhead Pass

 The overhead pass is used when a long pass is necessary and cannot be accomplished by a chest or bounce pass.
 The overhead pass can be used for short passes but the two other types of passes are preferred by coaches.
 There are some fundamental differences between the overhead pass and the bounce or chest pass.
 The first is that chicken wings are not made.
-Also, the basketball, instead of starting at the chest, starts above young children's heads.
-They are still holding the basketball by the ears, and taking a step prior to passing but doing so from overhead.
-Again, this type of pass requires you review with recipients how to catch it so as to avoid getting hurt.
+The second is that the basketball starts above the children's heads rather than at the chest.
+They are still holding the basketball by the ears and taking a step prior to passing, but now they are doing so from overhead.
+Again, this type of pass requires you to review with recipients on how to catch the ball so as to avoid getting hurt.

 How to Teach Young Children Passing Coaching Video